ncatlab/nlab-content/pages/6/8/2/0/286/content.md

 Now let us move from the foundations of [[set theory]] to those of [[category theory]].
 Usually, category theory is founded on set theory, or something very much like it; if the [[objects]] of a category don\'t form a set, then this is only because of [[size issues]], and they still form a [[proper class]].
 Accordingly, it makes sense to compare them for equality.
 However, if the [[category of sets]] is itself an example of a category, then by the previous paragraph, it does *not* have to make sense (and is mathematically meaningless) to test the objects of this category for equality.
 So we get the idea that we cannot compare objects of a given category for equality in general (although this may make sense for particular categories).
 In other words, a [[category]] is not by default a [[strict category]] (a category equipped with the [[extra stuff]] of an explicit equality predicate on its objects).

 We can found mathematics on type theory without identity types, and then it is literally true that (in general) it makes no sense to compare objects of a given type for equality; one has to *define* a relevant equality predicate when there is one.
+From the other direction, we can found mathematics on (weak) $\infty$-[[infinity-groupoid theory|groupoid theory]] (as in [[homotopy type theory]]), where the automatic notion of equality between object of a category is actually only isomorphism.

-However, this is not a commonly used foundation.
-Therefore, category theory is usually written in a language in which it does literally make sense to ask whether two objects of a given category are equal, whether two functors between two given categories are equal, etc.  If we want these definitions to make sense in the general mathematical situation (where $Set$ is an example of a category, even though comparing two arbitrary sets for equality makes no mathematical sense), then we need to check that our definitions are not evil.
+However, these are not commonly used foundations.
+Therefore, category theory is usually written in a language in which it does literally make sense to ask whether two objects of a given category are equal (meaning something stronger than that they are isomorphic), whether two functors between two given categories are equal, etc.  If we want these definitions to make sense in the general mathematical situation (where $Set$ is an example of a category, even though comparing two arbitrary sets for equality makes no mathematical sense), then we need to check that our definitions are not evil.

 ## How to be evil